Leonardo DiCaprio: 2014–present: Environmental documentaries and awards success

 In 2020, DiCaprio served as an executive producer for The Right Stuff, a television series adaption of the 1973 namesake book.
 After being in development at National Geographic, it was released on Disney+.
 That May, DiCaprio briefly featured in the finale of the miniseries The Last Dance.
 In 2021, DiCaprio appeared in Adam McKay's satirical comedy Don't Look Up.
 He spent five months changing the film's script with McKay before agreeing to the part.
 Starring alongside Jennifer Lawrence as two astronomers attempting to warn humanity about an extinction-level comet, DiCaprio saw this film as an analogy of the world's indifference to the climate crisis.
 As a frequent supporter of environmentalism, DiCaprio said he has often looked to star in and make films tackling issues related to it, something he found hard due to people's inability to listen.
 He praised McKay for envisioning a project on how humans would react to a serious issue from a political, social and scientific standpoint.
 While reviews for the film were mixed, most critics praised DiCaprio's and Lawrence's performances; journalists from Digital Spy and NDTV lauded their pairing.
 DiCaprio earned nominations for a Golden Globe and a BAFTA Award for the film.
 It broke the record for the most views (152 million hours) in a single week in Netflix history.

 DiCaprio next starred in Scorsese's crime drama Killers of the Flower Moon (2023) based on the book of the same name by David Grann, for which he was paid $30 million.
 Initially signed for the heroic part of FBI agent Thomas Bruce White Sr., DiCaprio insisted on playing the morally complex role of murderer Ernest Burkhart, leading to extensive script rewrites.
 Declaring it the best performance of DiCaprio's career, IndieWire's David Ehrlich wrote that "his nuanced and uncompromising turn as the cretinous Ernest Burkhart mines new wonders from the actor's long-standing lack of vanity".
 He received another Golden Globe nomination for his performance.
 DiCaprio next starred in Paul Thomas Anderson's film One Battle After Another (2025), alongside Sean Penn and Regina Hall.
+For his role as a washed-up ex-revolutionary, he received his seventh Academy Award acting nomination.

+In December 2025, DiCaprio confirmed he has been cast in an undisclosed role in Michael Mann's planned sequel to the 1995 film Heat.
+As of February 2026, DiCaprio began shooting What Happens at Night, helmed by Martin Scorsese, also starring Jennifer Lawrence and Mads Mikkelsen.